Foundation’s Signature Gala Savors the Excellence of Clark College

 Later in the program, Glenn and Betty Tribe were also recognized for their years of philanthropic generosity.
 “Humble, wise and generous, the Tribes represent what it means to have giving hearts.
 For years, their compassion has made a big difference for our students and faculty,” said Gibert.

 The program also featured Clark College’s Outstanding Alumni and Rising Star awardees for the year.
 They are Nancy Boyce ’08, Mitchell Jackson ’93, Debi Jenkins ’93, Rujean “Jeanne” Mack ’67 and Steve Morasch ’87.
 The Rising Star awardee is Cody Messick ’10.

 The final performance that ended the evening was a vigorous a cappella by Clark’s Concert Choir, “Nyon Nyon.”

-For videos of the presidential and alumni awardees, visit Clark College Foundation’s YouTube channel.
+Watch all the videos of the presidential and alumni awardees on Clark College Foundation’s YouTube channel.